-The production, transmission and cost of energy continue to be an issue for California residents, the business community and economy.
-In order for the state to remain competitive, opinion leaders should adopt policies to minimize costs while upgrading and expanding the energy system to electricity customers while meeting California environmental goals.
+The production, transmission and cost of energy continue to be an issue for California’s residents, business community and economy.
+In order for the state to remain competitive, opinion leaders should adopt policies to minimize costs while upgrading and expanding the energy system to electricity customers while meeting the state’s environmental goals.
 Reliability and affordability need to be at the forefront of California’s energy policies.
 Multiple, and sometimes competing, regulations placed on the energy sector affect the price and availability of energy.

 Recommend policies on issues concerning utilities and commerce, including electricity, telecommunications, commercial transactions, corporate governance, economic stimulus and development.

 Prevented increased fuel costs from an arbitrary petroleum use cutback proposed in 2015 (SB 350).